The Home Page

 Throughout the deep South, white businesses, employers, banks, and landlords were organized into White Citizens Councils who inflicted economic retaliation against nonwhites who tried to vote.
 Evictions.
 Firings.
 Boycotts.
 Foreclosures.
 Small-scale farmers needed a crop loan each year in order to buy seed, fertilizer, fuel, and food until they could sell their cotton after picking.
 Banks denied those loans to Blacks who tried to vote, forcing them off the land.

 And if economic pressure proved insufficient, the Ku Klux Klan was ready with violence and mayhem.
 Cross-burnings.
 Night riders.
 Beatings.
 Rapes.
 Church bombings.
 Arson of businesses and homes.
 Murder and mob lynchings, drive-by shootings and sniper assassinations.
-Today these people would be called "terrorists," but back then the white establishment saw them as defenders of "southern heritage" and the "southern way of life."
+Today these people would be called "terrorists," but back then the white establishment saw them as defenders of the "southern way of life" and upholders of "our glorious southern heritage."

 While in theory there were standard state-wide registration procedures, in real-life the individual county Registrars and clerks did things their own way.
 The exact procedure varied from county to county, and within a county it varied from day to day according to the mood of the Registrar.
 And, of course, it almost always varied according to the race of the applicant.

 In Alabama, a typical registration process for an African-American citizen went something like this:

 In the rural counties where most folk lived, you had to go down to the courthouse to register.
 The Registrars Office was only open every other Monday for a couple of hours, usually in the morning or afternoon.
 You had to take off work with or without your employer's permission to register.
 And if a white employer gave such permission, or failed to fire a Black who tried to vote, he could be driven out of business by economic retaliation from the Citizens Council.